-Download the BioBlitz Registration Form here and return by May 8th.
+Download the BioBlitz Registration Form here and return by May 13th.

 What is a BioBlitz?

-The Pink Beds valley near Asheville, N.C. is part of the Cradle’s 6,500-acre property and home to a diverse set of niches.
+The Pink Beds valley near Asheville, N.C. is part of the Cradle’s 6,500-acre property and home to many species of plants and animals.
 The Pink Beds BioBlitz promotes outdoor educational opportunities for western North Carolina schools and the public in a fun, outdoor environment.
-This is a free event, and incorporates volunteers, field surveying, education and outreach, and more.
+This is a free event for registered participants highlighting community involvement, education and science.

 In citizen science you become the scientist.